CloudCoinConsortium/raidajslibrary/README.md

 {
   balances: {}	// Hashmap of balances.
 Keys are the balances and values are the number of Raida servers that voted for this balance.
 Raida servers may disagree about the balance.
 In this case there will be multiple keys
-  raidaStatuses: "ppppppppppppppppppppppppp" // pownstring }
+  raidaStatuses: "ppppppppppppppppppppppppp" // pownstring
+  balancesPerRaida: [], // Array of balances for each RAIDA server }
 ```